Information about Nakamaya Burial Grounds

 The word Nakamaya comes from a fruit bearing tree called the Kamaya, which is said to be similar to that of the Mabolo tree.
 The burial grounds is currently used as grazing ground for cattle.

 This fascinating archaeological artifact is not usually part of most Batanes tour itineraries, given that the grave markers are not easily accessible, hidden from the main road and buried behind thickets and tree bushes; you’ll need to walk past forested areas to find it.

-Furthermore, the markers are made up of smooth stones arranged in the shape of the “tataya” a traditional Ivatan boat.
+The markers are made up of smooth stones arranged in the shape of the “tataya” a traditional Ivatan boat since the Ivatans are a sea-faring people.
 Some of graves have larger stones that are said to denote the boat’s the bow and stern.